dubai-living-guide/staff-directory-pro/readme.txt

 == Description ==

 The Company Directory is an easy way to add your Staff to your website.
-Staff are presented in several easy to understand layouts, including a list and single views, allowing visitors to get to know your company and capabilities.
+Staff and Faculty are presented in several easy to understand layouts, including a list and single views, allowing visitors to get to know your company and capabilities.
+Click through from your List, Grid, and Table views to a Single View.
+Company Directory allows you to include a Job Title, Email Address, Phone Number, Photo, and Bio with each Staff or Faculty Member.

+= Premium Support =

+The GoldPlugins team does not provide direct support for the Company Directory plugin on the WordPress.org forums.
+One on one email support is available to people who have purchased Company Directory Pro only.
+Company Directory Pro also includes extra features, so you should [upgrade today!](http://goldplugins.com/our-plugins/company-directory-pro/upgrade-to-company-directory-pro/ "Upgrade to Company Directory Pro")

 The Pro Version of the Company Directory includes advanced features such as a Table View and Grid View, as well as direct support!

+= Display Your Staff and Faculty in an Easy to View Format =

+Managing and displaying a large amount of Faculty or Staff on your website can be difficult - especially when using traditional methods such as editing HTML on a page.
+With Company Directory, users are given an easy-to-understand method of adding and managing Staff and Faculty on their website.

+Using our simple shortcode system, website maintainers can insert a list, table, or grid of Staff or Faculty onto any WordPress Page!
+This allows visitors to view your Staff or Faculty, find who they are looking for, and contact them directly!

+Our professional development team is continually improving and updating our plugin, so stay tuned for updates!

 == Installation ==